Appeal play: Example: Multiple appeals

 Suppose that runners are on first and third base, and the batter hits a fly ball.
 The runner on third tags up, leaving third base immediately after the outfielder touches the ball.
 The runner seems to score, beating the throw home, but failing to touch home plate.
-He proceeds into his dugout without again attempting to touch home base.
+The runner proceeds into his dugout without again attempting to touch home base.
 The runner on first base stays at first base, and action becomes relaxed while the ball is in the infield.

 The fielders now suspect that the runner left third base too early and also missed the plate.
-Suppose that a fielder, with the live ball, touches third base and tells the nearest umpire, "I think he left too early."
-This is a proper legal appeal, and the umpire should rule with a safe signal, perhaps saying, "No, he was fine."
+Suppose that a fielder, with the live ball, touches third base and tells the nearest umpire, "I think they left too early."
+This is a proper legal appeal, and the umpire should rule with a safe signal, perhaps saying, "No, they were fine."
 Now no legal appeal may again occur on that runner at third base.
-Suppose then that a fielder, with the live ball, touches home base and says to the nearest umpire, "I think he never touched home."
+Suppose then that a fielder, with the live ball, touches home base and says to the nearest umpire, "I think they never touched home."
 This is a legal and viable appeal, and so the umpire should call the runner out and direct that his run shall not count.

 Since the ball was live (and indeed must be for appeals to be legal), the runner from first could have attempted to advance at any time during the appeals.
 If the defense attempts to play on that runner, their opportunity to appeal the runner from third base is lost, and the run would count regardless of any subsequent attempt to appeal.